Have you heard about the rejection then retreat psychological sales strategy?

-Rejection then retreat is a powerful strategy that is often overlooked.
+Rejection then retreat is a powerful sales strategy that is often overlooked.

 Every day I see websites that start out by offering (or promoting) their cheapest offer, before trying to upsell prospects to their premium products.
 This type of strategy only works when a brand has a clearly defined sales funnel…

-…and the sad fact is, most brands are not that well prepared.
+…and the sad fact is, most brands (especially in eCommerce) are not that well prepared.

-Try things in reverse for once.
-List your highest priced products first (or at least alongside your best value offer) and upsell when they accept the retreating offer!
-This will boost conversion rates and your all-important average customer value.
+Try things in reverse if you aren’t using a funnel!
+List your highest-priced products first (or at least alongside your best value offer) and upsell when they accept the retreating offer.